Nobles has contributed the Ukraine chapter to the "The International Comparative Legal Guide to: Mergers and Acquisitions 2019".

 Further, the parties taking part in the merger shall ensure compliance with their corporate procedures.
 Irrespective of the type of company, the minutes of the shareholders must be in order.

-For LLCs, the amended charter reflecting the new participants should be registered with the State Registrar.
+For LLCs, the amended charter reflecting the new participants should be registered with the State Registrar (only if the charter indicates the participants of the LLC, which is not a mandatory requirement after 17 June 2018).

 For JSCs, in case of an acquisition of a shareholding of 10 per cent or more (a substantial shareholding), a potential acquirer shall file prior written notice to the target and notify the National Securities Commission thereof, as well as all stock exchanges where the target JSC is listed, and announce it in the official print media.